Tom Carroll (surfer): Media career

 Carroll and fellow Australian big wave surfer Ross Clarke-Jones currently travel the world searching for large swells for the Discovery Channel television series Storm Surfers.
 In 2012, he appeared in the film Storm Surfers 3D.

 Awards and inductions

 Carroll won the 1984 Surfer Poll and was inducted into the Australian Surfing Hall of Fame in 1990.
 In 1991, he won Australia's Surfing Life Peer Poll and 8 years later was inducted into the Huntington Beach Surfing Hall of Fame.
 He was inducted into the Sport Australia Hall of Fame in 1992.

 He was voted in at Number 7 on Surfer Magazine's list of the "Greatest Surfers of All Time".

 A portrait of him by artist Jan Williamson was hung in the Archibald Prize in 2000.

 Drug use

+Carroll's drug use was documented in his biography, written in conjunction with his brother, the respected surf journalist and author Nick Carroll.

 Carroll has experienced stimulant addiction, most notably 'Ice'.
 He has since rehabilitated and warns others about the use of stimulants, saying that the path to ice addiction is slippery and fraught with danger.
 In 2015 he participated in a documentary with Australia's ABC TV warning casual users not to be foolhardy.